yandex-cloud/docs/en/organization/operations/federations/integration-adfs.md

          terraform plan
          ```

       If the configuration is described correctly, the terminal displays the federation parameters.
-If the configuration contain errors, {{ TF }} will point them out.
+If the configuration contains errors, {{ TF }} will point them out.

    1. Create a federation.